top of page

 Having finished our tour of this wonderful piece of Japanese heritage, we descend back through the forest to the main road.
 But this is by no means the end to our day trip to Nikko.

-Lake Chuzenji and the Kegon Falls
+Nikko Lake Chuzenji and the Kegon Falls

 We wander over to the local bus stop to continue our day trip itinerary, as we hop on one of the buses headed further up into the mountains surrounding Nikko, for a visit to Kegon Falls and Lake Chuzenji.
 The bus winds its way ever higher, navigating some torturous hairpin bends in the road - nervy drops to the side and awesome views in the distance.
 And some 40 minutes later, we arrive at our stop - the Chuzenji Onsen bus terminal.

-It might be spring already down in Tokyo, but up here in the mountains in early-April winter is still clinging on stubbornly.
+It might be spring already down in Tokyo, but up here in the Nikko National Park mountains in early-April winter is still clinging on stubbornly.
 Even in the middle of the day the temperatures are barely above freezing, and there are still mounds of snow from a recent snowfall visible next to the streets and streams.

 Wrapping ourselves up tightly in our scarves and winter coats, we head back down the road a little way to the viewing platform for the Kegon waterfall, just a few minutes on foot.